zhemao/hodgepodge/README.md

 This is a collection of miscellaneous scripts and utilities that I felt were too small to get their own repositories but are nonetheless somewhat useful.

+Run `make` to compile all the binaries and `make install` or `install.sh` to create symlinks to the binaries.

 The contents of this repository are:

 ## fixpip.py